viamrobotics/docs/docs/configure/_index.md

 The frame system holds reference frame information for the relative position of components in space.

-Clicking on the **Frame** mode to visualize and configure the relative positions of components.
+Click on the **Frame** mode to visualize and configure the relative positions of components.
 Find more information in the [frame system documentation](/services/frame-system/).

 ### Triggers